-- 16.1 At any stage prior to the conclusion of a hearing, a Conduct Committee chair has the power to issue interlocutory directions to the parties to the proceedings and their representatives, if any, for the efficient and equitable progress of the hearing. - 16.2 The Institute may, at any time prior to the conclusion of the disciplinary process, apply to a Conduct Committee chair for an interlocutory order which, if granted, shall have immediate effect. - 16.3 A chair may make one or more of the following interlocutory orders, which shall be effective for a stated maximum period: - (a) that a respondent's membership or student registration be suspended; - (b) that an affiliate cease to act, and to hold themselves out, as a principal in a member firm or contracted firm; - (c) that a member's practising certificate be suspended; - (d) that a respondent's continuing membership, student registration and/or right to practise be subject to conditions specified in the interlocutory order. - 16.4 The chair shall only make such interlocutory order as is necessary for the urgent protection of the public. - 16.5 An interlocutory order shall have effect until the earliest of the following events: - (a) it expires, and is not renewed by a Conduct Committee chair; - (b) it is replaced by a new interlocutory order; - (c) it is replaced by an order of the Disciplinary Committee, and that order has taken effect; - (d) the disciplinary process in respect of the respondent has concluded.
+- 17.1 At any stage prior to the conclusion of a hearing, a Conduct Committee chair has the power to issue interlocutory directions to the parties to the proceedings and their representatives, if any, for the efficient and equitable progress of the hearing. - 17.2 The Institute may, at any time prior to the conclusion of the disciplinary process, apply to a Conduct Committee chair for an interlocutory order which, if granted, shall have immediate effect. - 17.3 A chair may make one or more of the following interlocutory orders, which shall be effective for a stated maximum period: - (a) that a respondent's membership or student registration be suspended; - (b) that an affiliate cease to act, and to hold themselves out, as a principal in a member firm or contracted firm; - (c) that a member's practising certificate be suspended; - (d) that a respondent's continuing membership, student registration and/or right to practise be subject to conditions specified in the interlocutory order.

-17 Conduct Committees: constitution and powers
+- 17.4 The chair shall only make such interlocutory order as is necessary for the urgent protection of the public. - 17.5 An interlocutory order shall have effect until the earliest of the following events: - (a) it expires, and is not renewed by a Conduct Committee chair; - (b) it is replaced by a new interlocutory order; - (c) it is replaced by an order of the Disciplinary Committee, and that order has taken effect; - (d) the disciplinary process in respect of the respondent has concluded.

-- 17.1 Those eligible to sit on the Institute's Conduct Committees shall be deemed to meet predetermined, objective criteria, and shall be appointed by the Board, following recommendations by a panel of Conduct Committee chairs and the Chief Executive Officer.
-Any conflict of interest (or possible perceived conflict of interest) on the part of a chair or the Chief Executive Officer shall be disclosed to the panel and the Board. - 17.2 Those eligible to sit on the Institute's Conduct Committees shall be appointed by the Board for a period of five years, and shall be eligible for reappointment, up to a maximum period of ten years in total. - 17.3 A member of a Conduct Committee shall not be (nor allow themselves to be perceived as): - (a) a current member of the Board; - (b) a current board member of the IPA; - (c) a past member of the Board or a past IPA board member, who ceased to be a member of the Board or IPA board member within the previous two years; - (d) a current member of staff of the Institute; - (e) a past member of staff of the Institute who ceased to be a member of staff of the Institute within the previous two years.
+18 Conduct Committees: constitution and powers

-- 17.4 No person eligible to sit on the Institute's Conduct Committees shall sit on a Conduct Committee if they have previously sat on any Conduct Committee to consider a complaint against the respondent or appellant, as applicable, at an earlier stage in the disciplinary process. - 17.5 For a Conduct Committee, the quorum shall be three. - 17.6 A Conduct Committee shall comprise as a minimum: - (a) a lay person chair; - (b) an additional lay person; and - (c) a member of the Institute or another professional accountant.
+- 18.1 Those eligible to sit on the Institute's Conduct Committees shall be deemed to meet predetermined, objective criteria, and shall be appointed by the Board, following interview by the Director of Professional Standards and/or Executive Director UK, and/or case manager/s on their recommendation and ratified by the Conduct Committee Chairs .
+Any conflict of interest (or possible perceived conflict of interest) on the part of the Director of Professional Standards, Executive Director UK and/or case manager/s shall be disclosed to the panel and the Board. - 18.2 Those eligible to sit on the Institute's Conduct Committees shall be appointed by the Board for a period of five years, and shall be eligible for reappointment, up to a maximum period of ten years in total. - 18.3 A member of a Conduct Committee shall not be (nor allow themselves to be perceived as): - (a) a current member of the Board; - (b) a current board member of the IPA; - (c) a past member of the Board or a past IPA board member, who ceased to be a member of the Board or IPA board member within the previous two years; - (d) a current member of staff of the Institute; - (e) a past member of staff of the Institute who ceased to be a member of staff of the Institute within the previous two years. - 18.4 No person eligible to sit on the Institute's Conduct Committees shall sit on a Conduct Committee if they have previously sat on any Conduct Committee to consider a complaint against the respondent or appellant, as applicable, at an earlier stage in the disciplinary process. - 18.5 For a Conduct Committee, the quorum shall be three. - 18.6 A Conduct Committee shall comprise as a minimum: - (a) a lay person chair; - (b) an additional lay person; and - (c) a member of the Institute or another professional accountant.